TylerAckerson/seinfood/README.md

 creating the 'Search Results' component, which will contain a 'Restaurant List' component to store specific 'Restaurant' components.
 It will also allow users to sort and filter restaurants using a 'Filter' component.
-I will use the Google maps API to determine the distance of each restaurant from the user's location.

 At the end of Phase 2, users should be able to type in their address and receive a full list of restaurants near them.
 They should then be able to filter and sort the restaurants.

 I will start doing some basic styling with Bootstrap in Phase 2 and begin seeding the database with both Users and Restaurants.

+I will start by giving users all restaurant locations but will then use the Google maps API to determine the distance of each restaurant from the user's location.

 [Details][phase-two]